 In all simulations presented below, conditions (6) and (7) are always satisfied.
 Because the current calibrated world economy is not at the balanced growth path, its spatial distribution changes over time, even in the absence of flooding.
 During this transition to the balanced growth path, the world growth rate also varies over time.
-Of course, once we add flooding, the dynamics of the world economy also varies due to the progressive inundation of some of the available land.
+Of course, once we add flooding, the dynamics of the world economy also vary due to the progressive inundation of some of the available land.

-3 Quantification, Calibration and Flooding Scenarios
+II.
+Quantification, Calibration, and Flooding Scenarios

-3.1 Data and calibration
+A. Data and Calibration

-The quantification of the model follows closely Desmet et al. (2018).
+The quantification of the model follows closely Desmet, Nagy, and Rossi-Hansberg (2018).
 Here, we describe briefly its main features but refer to that paper for a more thorough description.
-We discretize the world into $64,800~1^{\circ} \times 1^{\circ}$ cells.
+We discretize the world into 64,800 1° by 1° cells.
 Parameter values are partly taken from the literature and partly estimated from data as described below.
 Our quantification identifies initial productivity and amenities by cell, as well as bilateral cell-to-cell transport and migration costs.

-Main parameter values.
-The parameter values, reported in Table 1, come from the baseline simulation in Desmet et al. (2018).
+Main Parameter Values.-The parameter values, reported in Table 1, come from the baseline simulation in Desmet, Nagy, and Rossi-Hansberg (2018).
 Many of the values are standard in the literature.
 For the few that are not, we offer a brief explanation.
 The parameter Ω determines the dispersion in preferences for different locations, and it is the inverse of the elasticity of migration flows with respect to real income.
-Based on Monte et al. (2018), a reasonable value for that elasticity is 2, so we set $\Omega = 0.5$.
+Based on Monte, Redding, and Rossi-Hansberg (2018), a reasonable value for that elasticity is 2, so we set $\Omega=0.5$.
 The parameter λ represents the elasticity of local amenities to local population.
 We estimate this parameter using data from Desmet and Rossi-Hansberg (2013) on amenities and population for 192 metropolitan areas in the United States, and we use an instrumental variable strategy (with local productivity) to deal with the possibility of reverse causality.

 The technology parameters require some more discussion.
-To get values for γ_1 and γ_2 , we rely on cell-level data from the G-Econ 4.0 database developed by Nordhaus et al. (2006) to estimate the country-level relation between growth and the spatial distribution of population in (8).6 In particular, after taking logs and discretizing space, we can rewrite (8) for country c as $\log y{t+1}(c) - \log y_t(c) = \alpha_1 + \alpha_2 \log \sum{S_c} L_c(s)^{\alpha_3}$, where S_c is the two-dimensional surface occupied by country c.
-By estimating this equation, we can recover γ_1 and γ_2 because they are functions of α_2 and α_3 .
-As for the innovation cost parameter ν , we set it at a level that matches a 2% growth rate of real GDP in the initial period.
+To get values for γ_1 and γ_2 , we rely on cell-level data from the G-Econ 4.0 database developed by Nordhaus et al. (2006) to estimate the country-level relation between growth and the spatial distribution of population in (8).6 In particular, after